 When I was fourteen my father went to his new girlfriend.
 She was the mother of my former best friend.
 Then I really lived alone at the age of fourteen.
 He used to bring me a small amunt of money every week and shouted at me for no reason.

 I didn't visit my mother anymore and had rarely contact.
 She didn't care at all.
 I was sexually abused by a stranger.
 I began to cut myself and I have tried to kill myself twice.
 No one really cared.
 I isolated myself and drew – my only escape from reality – or I learned for school to proof that I am not what they used me to call.
 I come from a workin-class and my father wanted me to make my own money as soon as possible.

 Nevertheless, I decided to study.
 When I started my study, I had another nervous breakdown.

 I decided to stay in a psychosomatic clinic where they told me I have Borderline and a Complex posttraumatic stress disorder.
 From then on, I knew why I always felt different from everyone else.

-These days I am married and have two wonderful children who I love very deeply.
+These days I have two wonderful children who I love very deeply.
 But it still affects and bothers me every single day.

 Painting is the air that I breathe.
 It helps me to express myself and to work through my childhood experiences.
 Because of my experiences and my symptoms that I still have today, I want to break the taboo to speak about and show feelings and emotional disorder.
 I am sure, it's not only important for myself.